autoSteve/ha-solcast-solar/README.md

 Generation is gathered from history data of a sensor entity (or entities).
 A single PV solar inverter installation will likely have a single "total increasing" sensor that provides a "PV generation" or "PV export" value (_not_ export to grid, but export off your roof from the sun).
 Multiple inverters will have a value for each, and all sensor entities may be supplied, which will then be totalled for all rooftops.

-An increasing Wh, kWh or MWh sensor (or sensors) must be supplied.
+An increasing energy sensor (or sensors) must be supplied.
 This increasing sensor may reset at midnight, or may be a "total increasing" type; of importance is that it is increasing throughout the day.
+The integration determines the units by inspecting the `unit_of_measurement` attribute and adjusts accordingly.
+Where this attribute is not set it assumes values are kWh.

 > [!NOTE]
 >